What are the best passion projects for seniors—and how do you choose one that brings purpose and enjoyment after retirement?

 Your Next Chapter Starts Here

 It’s never too late to start something new.
-I’ve met a newly retired police officer that starting teaching people to play pool, a 75-year-old learning to weld metal yard art and an 80-year-old starting her first blog.
-Age brings wisdom, patience, and perspective that younger people often lack.
-These advantages make you uniquely positioned to succeed at whatever captures your interest.
+I met a retired police detective that started teaching people to play pool—I actually took his class—and a 75-year-old learning to weld metal yard art, and an 80-year-old starting her first blog.

 Some seniors discover their passion project through virtual volunteering opportunities.
 Helping others remotely combines purpose with flexibility, creating a meaningful way to spend retirement hours.